Who is it for?

 Teaching on the MSc Insurance and Risk Management

-Our MSc Insurance and Risk Management programme is taught by a combination of leading academics from our faculties of Actuarial Science and Insurance, Finance and Management and Visiting Lecturers.
-All our Visiting Lecturers are senior practitioners in insurance and risk management who bring a wealth of real world experience to the classroom.
-Many of them work nearby, in the City of London.
+Our MSc Insurance and Risk Management programme is taught by a combination of leading academics from our Actuarial Science and Insurance and Finance faculties within Bayes Business School.
+They are complemented by Visiting Lecturers who are highly trained professionals, that bring a wealth of experience into the classroom from multiple corporate sectors, they are also active researchers and consultants working in the City of London.

 How to apply